ethify/Rolls-Royce-Challenge/README.md

 Create a Consortium Blockchain for Supply Chain and Logistics Management.

-## Introduction - An introduction of Trellis Lab
+## Introduction - An Introduction of Trellis Labs

+Trellis Labs is a consortia to create broad collabration on blockchain projects with Industry actors.
+Our Team of experts works with you to develop blockchain solutions.
+From identifying the best use-case, assesing suitablity, developing proof of concepts, and bulding market ready solutions.

 ## Challenge of choice - Explain the challenge of choice